whoward/docs/markdown/reference/rest-api.md

 ```

+### info/browsers/:selenum_version
-  * **Browsers** \- Returns an array of strings corresponding to all the browsers currently supported on Sauce Labs.
+> Returns an array of strings corresponding to all the browsers currently supported on Sauce Labs.
 (Choose the termination that defines which list you need, bearing in mind that Selenium 1 [RC] and 2 [WebDriver] are compatible with different browser/OS combinations.)

-Relative URLs: /info/browsers/all, /selenium-rc, /webdriver
-Method: GET
-Authentication: none
-Response fields: none
-Parameters: none
+Accepted Values for `:selenium_version`: `all`, `selenium-rc`, or `webdriver`
 Example:

 ```bash
 curl -X GET http://saucelabs.com/rest/v1/info/browsers/webdriver
 ```

+### info/counter
-* **Counter** \- Returns the number of test executed so far on Sauce Labs.
+> Returns the number of test executed so far on Sauce Labs.

-Relative URL: /info/counter
-Method: GET
-Authentication: none
-Response fields: none
-Parameters: none
 Example:

 ```bash